jundalisay/superblist/content/en/superphysics/solutions/ideology-matrix.md

 - Constitutional Virtues to unite the different political and economic ideologies
 - A combination of money-economy and moneyless-economy
 - The Fourth Branch of government as the Resources Branch
-- Bicameral Federal Parliament following [David Hume's system](/research/hume/essays/part-2/16-the-ideal-system-of-government)
+- Bicameral Federal Parliament following [the proposed system of David Hume](/research/hume/essays/part-2/16-the-ideal-system-of-government)

 ## The Ideology Matrix = Social Cycles + Spacetime